stautonico/python-color-scripts/README.md

 9. Enter the URL for the artwork in 256 color mode and hit `Enter`

 You can add your art to this repo by submitting a pull request with your changes.
+Note that any art that is submitted in a pull request needs to:

+* Be your own work (or have credits in the readme)
+* **Must** have art for all three color modes (to make sure it works on all terminals)

 # Troubleshooting